 Fire prevention also works closely with other Town departments to ensure new subdivisions and buildings are designed and built to the most recent code requirements, regulations and guidelines.
 Fire prevention is often involved in issuing special permits or certificates.
 Occupancy load certificates are required for businesses or buildings with a load capacity of more than 60 people such as restaurants, community halls, schools or churches.
+These certificates can be requested through the Fire Prevention branch.

 Fire prevention is a proactive resource for businesses, schools and anyone else in Cochrane who requires information or recommendations regarding fire safety plans, fire drills, placement of smoke detectors and selection of fire extinguishers.